poisonivy91/poisonivy91/README.md

-- 👋 Hi, I’m @poisonivy91
+- 👋 Hi, I’m Shaina
-- 👀 I’m interested in Astrology, Space and Science
+- 👀 I’m interested in Tech, Space and Science
 - 🌱 I’m currently learning Angular
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me at sbowser916@gmail.com

 <!---